dthain/opsys-sp25/project3/index.md

 Create a text document `labreport.txt` that details the performance and behavior of your code:

 0. Note specifically which student server on which you compiled and ran your code.
-(You can use any one of the servers, but must use the same one for all tests.)
+(Any of the servers are ok, as long as you use one consistently.)
 1. Show the command line and output of `seqperf` that yields a runtime of 10-20s.
 2. How many cells/second does `seqperf` compute?
 What is the average time to compute one cell?
 (As always, put your answer in the form of a small number (1-1024) and a metric suffix with appropriate units.)
 3. Show the command line and output of `threadperf` for a varying number of threads.
 4. Which configuration yields the fastest performance?
 Explain why.
 5. Which configuration starts to show **worse** performance as you add threads?
 Explain why.
+6. Show the command line and output of `syncperf` for 1-4 threads.
+7. Explain the observed performance of `syncperf`.
-6. Show the command-line and output of `progressperf` for the same range of threads as `threadperf`.
+8. Show the command-line and output of `progressperf` for the same range of threads as `threadperf`.
-7. Explain your strategy for performing synchronization in `progressperf`.
+9. Explain your strategy for performing synchronization in `progressperf`
-8. Explain the difference in performance (if any) between `threadperf` and `progressperf`.
+10. Explain the difference in performance (if any) between `threadperf` and `progressperf`.

 ## Hints